insignagency/DrupalCI/README.md

 or this one if you're working under MacOs https://docs.docker.com/docker-for-mac/

+You can find here an exhaustive list of full build commands if necessary https://docs.docker.com/engine/reference/commandline/build/

+## Dockerfile customization (Drupal image using PHP7.1)
+Our Dockerfile has been configured with Drupal Open Source CMS using PHP7.1.

+## Features used and part of our Drupal project
+- Composer
+- Node 7.1.0
+- npm 4.2 and yarn
+- Drush9
+- Drupal console launcher
+- chromedriver

 ## Installing

 Download automated build from public Docker Hub Registry (or alternatively you can build an image from Dockerfile: `docker build -t="dockerfile/"image name" .` , then running the Dockerfile in the current folder).
 If you want the no cache version of your build, simply write `docker build --no-cache.`

-You can find here an exhaustive list of full build commands if necessary https://docs.docker.com/engine/reference/commandline/build/

-## Dockerfile customization (Drupal image using PHP7.1)
-Our Dockerfile has been configured with Drupal Open Source CMS using PHP7.1.

 ## Best (DevOps) practices for writing a Dockerfile